2022 TVS Ronin Review: ‘Unscripted But Interesting!’

 Before diving deep into the performance and acceleration, let me shout this loud: “TVS Ronin is not the motorcycle you’d wanna own if you’re looking to achieve ridiculously high speeds or are after breath-taking acceleration!
 This is but a motorcycle that lets you access enough performance to cruise around in style all day and without an instant of cursing the powertrain!”

-So, this motorcycle is a sloth?
-NO!
-The Ronin would give you loads of low-end juice.
-The meaty low end, together with short gearing, makes this sort of an all-rounder.
-You can do ridiculously low speeds in higher gears (maybe 15-16 kph in 3rd!) and enjoy a good tug from upwards of 3000 spins, with an open throttle!
 This I would say, is just the perfect setting for the urbanscapes and less crowded non-highways alike!
 Out on the highways, however, the performance tapers slightly.
 80-ish kph, I would say, would be Ronin’s comfort zone on highways.
 You can do 100s, but not so quickly.
 Though the engine doesn’t struggle till 100 kph, pushing it farther would be slow and draining.
-You can rev this motor to around 9000 rpms, but I wouldn’t recommend anything above 7500!
+You can rev this motor to around 9000 rpms, but I recommend nothing above 7500!

 tvs ronin seat